dannydavid03/CreditCardFraud/README.md

-# Credit Card Fraud Detection with Machine Learning
+# Credit Card Fraud Detection

 This repository contains a machine learning project focused on detecting credit card fraud using a `RandomForestClassifier`.
 The model is evaluated using Stratified K-fold cross-validation and is tuned for precision, recall, and F1-score.